KlubJagiellonski/Politikon/README.md

 ```
 (required fo Facebook and Twitter sign-in integration)

+If you found out some other possibility faster than us - please contribute!

 * Build and run your docker container:
 ```
-$ ./docker_rebuild.sh
-$ ./docker_run.sh
+$ ./docker_run.sh --build
 ```

+Parameter force-yes Docker container check.
+Tip: run without any parameter for interactive decision.

 When propt appears you are in Docker instance (VM).
 ```
 root@asdf1234:/app#
 ```

-Tip: if needed you could run many shells - just run `./docker_run.sh` again in another term.
+Tip no.1: if needed you could run many shells - just run `./docker_run.sh` in next shell

+Tip no.2: if you won't interactive and building - just run `./docker_run.sh --no-build`

+Tip no.2: if disk space matters to remove intermediate containers after a successful build add `--clean`
+to scripts `docker_run.sh` and `docker_rebuild.sh`.

-* When on VM you could install dependencies with pip:
+* When on VM you could install dependencies with pip manually:
 ```
 # pip install -r requirements.txt
 ```

-By default they are installed when building Docker container and for "playing it safe" just rebuild the whole
-container (purge old configuration).
-It is needed to safe pre-production testing.
+By default running with `--build` check if they are up-to-date.

 * Default environment variables set up during Docker container build:
 ```